dfinson/apifi/README.md

 ```
 Note the two lines `if (metaOps != null) metaOps.preAddEntities(input);`, and `if (metaOps != null) metaOps.postAddEntities(result);`.
 These method calls allow for the `metaOps` instance which was passed as an argument to execute custom defined logic before and / or after the state mutation.
 This pattern repeats itself in the same manner in all of the other `ApiLogic` methods, allowing for the execution of custom defined logic prior to or following state mutations.

-In order to make use of this, the class type token of the developers custom child-class of `ApiMetaOperations<T>` must be passed as the third argument to the `@GraphQLApiEntity` annotation.
+In order to make use of this, the class type token of the developers custom child-class of `ApiMetaOperations<T>` must be passed as the third argument to the `` annotation.
 In order to understand how to make practical use of this feature, observe the `ApiMetaOperations<T>` source code:
 ```
 @Component
 public class ApiMetaOperations<T> {